THE RISE 2.0 METHODOLOGY

 A proven process for growing online businesses using conversion rate optimization

-It’s an overview of the Shivook CRO RISE 2.0 Methodology, which we use on all of our clients.
+The below is an overview of the Shivook CRO RISE 2.0 Methodology, which we use on all of our clients.

 Step 1: Observation